christine-zhang1/cs180/proj1/index.md

 The alignment procedure uses an image pyramid, which allows the algorithm to process large images.
 We use the sum of squared differences (SSD) as the metric to compare alignment between channels — a lower SSD means the channels are more aligned.
 The procedure is as follows:

-* If either dimension of the image size is less than 256, then exhaustively search a 16x15 set of possible displacements for the best alignment.
-Specifically, search in a range of [-16, 15] for both the x and y dimensions.
-Return the displacement vector (i, j) that gives the best SSD alignment.
+* If either dimension of the image size is less than 256, then exhaustively search a 15x15 set of possible displacements for the best alignment.
+Specifically, search in a range of [-15, 15] for both the x and y dimensions.
+Return the displacement vector `(i, j)` that gives the best SSD alignment.
 * Else, rescale the image to half the height and half the width, and run the procedure again.
 After getting the result from the previous recursive case, make appropriate adjustments:
-    * Multiply the result by 2 to account for scaling up the image size
+    * Multiply the result by 2 to account for scaling up the image size.
-    * Search in a 2x2 set of possible displacements for the best alignment around the result*2 from the previous case.
+    * Search in a 2x2 set of possible displacements for the best alignment around the result*2 from the previous recursive case.
-    * Return the displacement vector (i, j) that gives the best SSD alignment.
+    * Return the displacement vector `(i, j)` that gives the best SSD alignment.

 When calculating the best alignment, we cut off 10% of the image height off from the top and bottom, and 10% of the image width off from the left and right.
 This helped prevent differences in the channels' borders from affecting the alignment.
 However, my output images are using the uncropped channels; the alignment displacement vector should be the same regardless.

+We ran this procedure for aligning red to blue, and then for aligning green to blue.
+We then shifted the red and green channels by their respective best displacement vectors to align all 3 channels with each other.

-Here are some images generated with this approach:
+Here are some images generated with this approach.

 <div style="display: grid; grid-template-columns: repeat(2, 1fr); grid-gap: 10px; padding: 20px; max-width: 1200px; margin: auto; align-items: center; justify-items: center;">